Manager’s Role in FMLA Leave

 Key points to keep in mind:

-- If an employee is absent for more than three consecutive business days, contact HRS to review and begin the FMLA process.
+- If an employee is absent for more than five consecutive business days, contact HRS or direct the employee to submit an absence request for leave in UNI Works.

-- If the absence is related to a pregnancy, workers’ compensation, or the employee (or a family member) has been hospitalized, it likely qualifies under the FMLA.
+- Absences related to pregnancy, workers’ compensation, or hospitalization of the employee (or their family member) will likely qualify for FMLA job protection.

 - FMLA leave may be continuous, intermittent, or on a reduced schedule basis as determined by the employee’s healthcare provider.